clayton14/scene-2-uwmf/doc/Reference.md

 	[here](https://maniacsvault.net/ecwolf/wiki/Classes).
 Click on the
 	`Actor` that you want and look for the box that says “DoomEd Number”.

+- **Skill 1:** Whether or not this thing will be created on the easiest difficulty (“Can I play, Daddy?” in Wolf 3D).

 [`Actor`]: https://maniacsvault.net/ecwolf/wiki/Classes:Actor
 [Actor properties rendering]: https://maniacsvault.net/ecwolf/wiki/Actor_properties#Rendering
 [Actor states usage]: https://maniacsvault.net/ecwolf/wiki/Actor_states#Usage